The real question: Do you need more than transactional?

 If you want one platform for everything: Sequenzy

 Sequenzy combines transactional and marketing email with AI content generation.
 You describe what you want ("a 5-email onboarding sequence for a SaaS product") and it generates the emails.
-Stripe syncs customer data automatically.
+Native Stripe integration syncs customer data automatically.

 The tradeoff: Resend's DX is still better for pure transactional.
 React Email templates are more polished.
 But if you're tired of juggling two tools, Sequenzy simplifies things.
+See our Resend comparison for detailed feature breakdown.

 If deliverability is everything: Postmark

 If your app absolutely depends on emails arriving (password resets, 2FA codes, critical notifications), Postmark's strictness is a feature, not a bug.
+Our SPF checker and DKIM checker tools can help you optimize your email infrastructure.

 If you need scale: SendGrid

 SendGrid isn't sexy, but it handles scale.
 Twilio backing means it's not going anywhere.
 The interface feels dated compared to Resend, but if you're sending millions of emails, it just works.
+Check our SendGrid comparison to see how it stacks up today.

 If you want the cheapest option: Amazon SES

 At $0.10 per 1,000 emails, nothing beats SES on price at scale.
-But you get zero help -no templates, no dashboard, no deliverability guidance.
+But you get zero help—no templates, no dashboard, no deliverability guidance.
 You're on your own.
 Only choose this if you have engineering resources to build around it.

 The pricing reality